 Services such as Uber and Lyft have introduced features to their apps that make it safer for you to ride.
 Uber has a "Ride Safer" campaign, in which riders are reminded to review the information on your app and make sure it matches the information of your driver.
 Your app will show the license plate of the drivers' vehicle, the vehicle's make and model, and the name and photo of the driver.
 These should match before you enter a stranger's vehicle.

 You can also verify that the driver knows your name, as they will have it on their app when they arrive to pick you up.
-The driver may also ask your name to verify he is picking up the right person.

 To safely exchange names, you can ask, "Who are you here to pick up?"
-The driver may also ask you to confirm their name ("Who's your driver?") for their own peace of mind.
+The driver may also ask you to confirm their name for their own peace of mind.
 If the information doesn't match up, do not get into the car.
 Go to a safe place and wait for the right car to arrive or cancel the ride and report it.
 In an emergency or if you feel threatened, dial 911 to summon police.
-If you are on campus, call Public Safety for a faster response.
+If you are on campus, call Public Safety at ext.
+2000 or 443-336-2348 for a faster response.